MAPSuio/spring-challenge17/hack_the_gibson/README.md

 But don't fear, You is here.
 Being the security expert that you are, you suspect that the file has been encrypted with a simple substitution cipher.
-The alphabet is "ABCDEFGHIJKLMNOPQRSTUVWXYZ" and the spaces are as in the original plaintext.
+The alphabet is "ABCDEFGHIJKLMNOPQRSTUVWXYZ".
+Spaces and line breaks are as in the original plaintext.
+The plaintext is written in English.

 You need to find the substitution that encrypted the file below.